 In order to get stronger you MUST make mistakes and correct them.

 How boring would it be if I already knew everything!

 As nice and easy as it sounds, I have to warn you.
 This change does not come easy.
 In no way would I claim I completely made the transition.

-There are moments where you will feel as this is your only chance.
-If you fail it is all over.
+There are moments when you will feel as if this is your only chance.
+If you fail, it is all over.
 This is the chance you always waited for.